Happy New Year folks!!

 Just to give you an example (as there are too many for me to go through here), a Reunion Dinner menu would not be complete with a fish dish name “年年有餘” (“Nina Nina you yu”) because the word “yu” also sounds like “surplus/profit” in Chinese.
 So the sentiments of this dish are bringing wealth into the new year!
 If only it was that easy!

 Of course, the Reunion Dinner is not all about food.
 It wouldn’t be a reunion dinner without the reunion of all the family members – just like our Christmas dinner.
 So everyone near or far is expected to travel home for this meal.

 I always look forward to this meal because some of my favourite dishes require a lot of effort to make and this is the only time mum would cook them!
 So I am so sad to be missing out.
 But do not despair, we will certainly have our version of reunion dinner – the first one is with A and the second one is with our Aussie-living-in-London-away-from-family friends.

 New Year’s Day

 New Year’s Day is all about getting dressed up (ideally in brand new clothes), looking glammed up and ready to visit extended families and closed friends to wish them a happy new year, “拜年” (bai nian).

 I loved this as a kid because we would get a red packet filled with cash from all the adults, only if you are married though.
 So all the single people out there… It is not so bad being single after all… 😉

 I am pleased to say that CNY traditions are not lost in London.
-This Sunday, there will be CNY parade with colourful floats starting from Charing Cross to Chinatown.
+This Sunday, there will be a CNY parade with colourful floats starting from Charing Cross to Chinatown.
 There is also a Lion and Dragon Dance performance in Trafalgar Square.
-More details here.
+More details are here.
 I hope you will come and join me in the celebration!! 🙂

 But for now, if you’d excuse me, I need to rush off to some serious spring cleaning action!